memsql/memsql-perf-tools/docs/01_intro.md

 instrumentation code can access the probe's parameters.

 To add a probe, you must `#include <sys/sdt.h>`.
-This header requires the Systemtap development package which has been added to the Dockerfile.
+This header requires the Systemtap development package.
 Note that there is no dependency whatsoever on Systemtap itself other than this simple header file which defines a few standard macros used by many tools.